sajmoni/alchemy/README.md

 # :alembic: alchemy engine

-> 👾 Easily make 2D browser games with TypeScript and pixi.js
+> 👾 Easily make 2D browser games with pixi.js

 _(This project was previously known as `make-web-game`)_